bcmpinc/StardewHack/HarvestWithScythe/README.md

 # Yet Another Harvest With Scythe Mod

 ## Description
 Allows you to harvest all crops and forage using the scythe.
 They can also still be plucked, without having to press a toggle button (though this can be disabled in `config.json`).
-Unlike other 'harvest with scythe' mods, this patch does not affect your savegame.
+Unlike other 'harvest with scythe' mods, this patch does not affect your save game.
 So it is possible to revert to the old behavior by simply removing this mod.

 ## Config
 *Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.*